-Computer Science and Business Program
+Computer Science and Business Honors Program

 After four years, the program leads to a degree in Computer Science and in Business, which is jointly awarded by the College of Business and the P.C.
 Rossin College of Engineering and Applied Science.
 Graduates of the program are ideal candidates for placement within public accounting firms, consulting companies, top software firms, and startup companies.
 This program provides students with the background needed to become the CIOs, decision makers, and general managers of information age corporations.